Leandro-Barretoo/ToDo_Redo/README.md

 - Clone the repo `git clone git@github.com:Leandro-Barretoo/ToDo_Redo.git`
 - `cd` into the directory
+- run `npm i` or `npm install` to download required node_modules
-- checkout to the list_structure branch `git chechout list_structure`
+- checkout to the desired branch `git chechout`
 - open in your desired code editor
+- run `npm start` to start live server

 ## Authors